thomasleveil/docker-jenkins-dsl-ready/README.md

 #### Method 1 - Using dind (Docker in Docker)

-Using the [jpetazzo/dind][dind] image, you can start a container which run another Docker engine, and make this new engine available to your jenkins-dsl-ready container through links:
+Using the [dockerswarm/dind][dind] image, you can start a container which run another Docker engine, and make this new engine available to your jenkins-dsl-ready container through links:

     docker run -d \
         --privileged \
         --expose 2375 \
-        -e PORT=2375 \
         --name dind \
-        jpetazzo/dind
+        dockerswarm/dind:1.8.1 \
+        docker daemon -H 0.0.0.0:2375 -H unix:///var/run/docker.sock

+**note:** use the `dockerswarm/dind` tag that matches your docker version. i.e.: `dockerswarm/dind:1.8.1` if you have docker `v1.8.1`.

+**note2:** before docker v1.8.0, the command to run the daemon is `docker -d` instead of `docker daemon`.

 You would then start the jenkins-dsl-ready container with: